Chiral interactions, chiral states and "chiral neutrino oscillations": Acknowledgments

 \section{Acknowledgments}

 I should acknowledge discussions with R. Gandhi in the middle of 90ies after one of the first papers on chiral oscillations appeared.
 Our preliminary conclusion was that these oscillations do not exist but we did not published our results.
 The author is grateful to E. Kh.
 Akhmedov for joint work in the early stages of the project development.
 To a large extent the content of the paper was formed by intensive discussions with Georg Raffelt during more than half a year.
-I would like to thank Shao-Feng Ge for his comments.
+I would like to thank Shao-Feng Ge for his comments and C.C.
+Nishi for useful communications.